 COVID-19 is the name for the viral respiratory syndrome caused by infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 SARS-CoV-2 is a coronavirus in a family of viruses causing diseases ranging from the common cold to more severe syndromes such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
-The word “novel” has been used to describe COVID-19 because it is a new strain not previously identified in humans.

 Allergic symptoms typically include nasal congestion, runny nose and sneezing, itchy, swollen and watery eyes.
 Allergic asthma may present as coughing, wheezing and shortness of breath.
 Dry and itchy skin rashes are common.
 Headaches and fatigue are associated symptoms in some people.
 Fever is not a symptom of allergy.